Login or Register for FREE!

 • Modulate the transmitter using two RF signals having harmonically related frequencies and observe the RF output with a logic analyzer

-Modulate the transmitter with two non-harmonically related audio frequencies and observe the RF output with a spectrum analyzer
+That leaves the correct answer Modulate the transmitter with two non-harmonically related audio frequencies and observe the RF output with a spectrum analyzer.

 Tags: arrl chapter 7 arrl module 7b